okkevaneck/NextLevelGOL/README.md

  - Optimize column data transfer.
  - Detect "dead zones", and only update edges instead of whole area.
  - Detect "stable structures" and only compute edges instead of computing all cells within area.
 Those can be loaded through pre-defined structures.
+ - Avoid excessive looping in gif encoder (see `while` loop in `write_gif_frame`).
+ - Pass the same data to gif encoder as used in GOL simulator (aka don't copy everything to a buffer).